 Convert Megajoule to Electron-volt (MJ to eV)

 Megajoule (MJ) and Electron-volt (eV) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert megajoule to electron-volt.
-This free online calculator tool makes it simple and easy to perform the conversion from MJ to eV.
+This free online calculator tool makes it simple and easy to perform the conversion from MJ unit to the eV unit.

 One Megajoule is equal to 6.241509e+24 Electron-volt.